 As a general rule, for chronic internal conditions you can figure 1 month of this type of treatment for every year you have had the condition.
 However, this is just a general rule.
 When using acupuncture, patience is a virtue.

-In our experience, in the absence of herbal medicine or functional medicine, many people will get significant to total relief from chronic conditions within 20 to 30 treatments.
+In our experience, in the absence of herbal medicine, many people will get significant to total relief from chronic conditions within 20 to 30 treatments.
 As a general rule, you will need about 10 treatments for every year you have had the condition.
 For example, if you have had the condition for 5 years, you may need 50 treatments to get 90% or better relief from your symptoms.
 However, only experience will reveal the number that takes you to the health goal you want to achieve.

 For example, we have worked with some people who had goals of getting off of medications that, according to conventional physicians, they would be on for life.
 We had only the vaguest idea how long it might take to achieve the goal.